| | |

 Indeed, you should be very careful and wear comfortable shoes with covered toes: no flip-flops or high heels.
 Comfortable shoes with a sole with an excellent grip to not slip on the metal steps.
 In addition, there is a lot of sand on the steps, making it easier to fall.

-From the main parking lot, there is about a 10-minute easy walk to the entrance of the Lower slot canyon.
-The Lower Antelope Canyon tour is a more strenuous walk but is still doable.
-There are about 5 flights of stairs to descend in the Lower Antelope tour and 8 flights of stairs to ascend.
+From the main parking lot, it is about a 10-minute easy walk to the entrance of the Lower slot canyon.
+The Lower Antelope Canyon tour is a more strenuous walk but still doable.
+There are about 5 flights of stairs to descend and 8 flights of stairs to ascend in the Lower Antelope tour.
 The ladders are pretty steep, so be careful.

 Lower Antelope Canyon tours